bollebeer/misja-resume/content/projects/intergamma.md

 ---
-title: Data & Analytics Roadmap Design
+title: Data and Analytics Roadmap Design
 date: 2018-02-11T17:41:05.000Z
 description: >
   Intergamma had a legacy data warehouse and analytics platform based on IBM Netezza.
 As part of their strategy to become a data-driven company, they needed a modern data platform.
 I was responsible for formulating the requirements, outlining the different cloud scenarios (AWS, Azure, GCP) and developing a roadmap.